nonstickcode/mysql-vm-project/README.md

 # MySQL Coffee Database Project

 This repository hosts a MySQL project that includes a database related to coffee.
-It's designed to demonstrate basic MySQL operations and database management within a Linux environment, specifically tailored for those interested in learning MySQL.
-This project was created in a Linode VM Linux Ubuntu environment using command line.
+Designed to demonstrate basic MySQL operations and database management, this project is particularly suited for those interested in learning MySQL within a Linux environment.
+It was created in a Linux Ubuntu environment hosted on a Linode VM, using command-line tools.

 ## Project Overview